-SEMIoTICS aims to offer federation and interoperability with other IoT platforms, most notably.
+SEMIoTICS will offer federation and interoperability with other IoT platforms, most notably.
 IoT platforms generally rely on message-oriented middleware technologies, including reliable message queuing and publish/subscribe messaging.
 These "brokered" messaging capabilities can be thought of as decoupled messaging features that support publish/subscribe and message decoupling, where clients and servers can connect and perform their operations in an asynchronous fashion.
 At the core of all IoT platforms we generally find a Message (or Event) Broker which is able to mediate between content producers (e.g., sensors) and the context consumer applications (e.g., Smartphone applications visualizing of the context information provided by the sensors), offering Publish/Subscribe functionality.
-Publish/subscribe pattern provides a one-to-many form of communication via topics and subscriptions, where each published message is made available to each subscription registered with the topic.
-Messages are sent to a topic and delivered to one or more associated subscriptions, depending on filter rules that can be set on a per-subscription basis.
+Publish/subscribe pattern provides a one-to-many form of communication via topics and subscriptions, where each published message is made available to each subscriptions, depending on filter rules that can be set on a per-subscription basis.
 The subscriptions can use additional filters to restrict the messages that they want to receive.
 Messages are sent to a topic but are not received from the topic directly, instead subscribers to the copy receive copies from the message.
 In what follows, we summarize the main actors of an IoT platform: